 A fireplace wall is also an excellent space for a “gallery wall” – a grouping of photos, art and framed prints.
 OR maybe just one big bold statement piece – a gorgeous work of art or a big ornate mirror (if you are a lady who likes glam).
 I have also recently seen a gorgeous interior where the fireplace wall was hung with a collection of mirrors in various shapes and sizes – it looked seriously cool.

 The fireplace mantle can be used to display your treasures – make small groupings of interesting things.
 Play with the scale of the objects but be careful not to overload your mantle – keep balance in mind.

-Since your are not going to be lighting any fires you can use this area for additional features.
+Since you are not going to be lighting any fires you can use this area for additional features.
 Fill the space with candles or collectables.
 This can also be an awesome spot for some potted plants.
 Another option is to board the opening up – the gap can then be tiled, painted or clad in mirrors.
 Below is even one or two images of fireplaces converted to house books!

 I hope one or more of these ideas or images have piqued your interest and served as inspiration.
 Take the time to source objects that speak of you and your home.
-Good luck with process and have some fun!
+Good luck with the process and have some fun!